 - Your queries and the explanations you seek

-- Also include how you would like to be contacted as well as the form of reply you would want- verbally (a face-to-face meeting) or as a written letter of formal apology.
+- Also include how you would like to be contacted as well as the form of reply you would want- verbally (a face-to-face meeting) or as a written formal letter of apology.

 The next step to take is to write to the Parliamentary and Health Service Ombudsman (PHSO) if you are not satisfied with the outcome of your complaint to the NHS.
-The Ombudsman being an independent body from the NHS and Government will require that you provide your original complaint made to the NHS, the response to your complaint and other details relevant to your case.
+The Ombudsman, being an independent body from the NHS and Government, will require that you provide your original complaint made to the NHS, the response to your complaint, and other details relevant to your case.